Last update: April 23, 2022

 - For Summer Sessions 2022 and Fall Semester 2022: While we are confident that we will be able to run a full and robust program, DIS has a flexible cancellation policy so you can cancel at any time before Arrival Day with no financial penalty – we’ll refund all tuition and fees paid to DIS, including your deposit.

 Any further changes will be based on COVID-19 developments in Scandinavia and across Europe in the coming months.
 DIS has been hosting students throughout COVID-19 and has experience with de–densification of housing and classrooms, gathering limits, testing requirements, remote instruction, proof of vaccination/testing policies, masking and social distancing protocols, as well as navigating various border policies across Europe.

 Denmark and Sweden have taken very different approaches to the pandemic, but they have several things in common:

 - a high degree of compliance with local restrictions;

-- high vaccination rates thanks to broad vaccine availability combined with very low vaccine hesitancy;
+- high vaccination rates and rapid booster roll-out thanks to broad vaccine availability combined with very low vaccine hesitancy;

 - strong trust in authorities implementing restrictions based on science and the advice of public health experts;